emyriounis/aws-expressjs-nextjs-template/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:
-- Node.js and npm (for both backend and frontend)
+- Node.js and npm (for both expressjs and nextjs)
 - Terraform (for deployment)
 - AWS CLI configured with appropriate credentials

 ## Getting Started
 1. Clone this repository: `git clone https://github.com/emyriounis/aws-expressjs-nextjs-template.git`
 2. Navigate to the repository root: `cd aws-expressjs-nextjs-template`
-3. Install dependencies for backend: `cd backend && npm install`
+3. Install dependencies for expressjs: `cd expressjs && npm install`
-4. Install dependencies for frontend: `cd ../frontend && npm install`
+4. Install dependencies for nextjs: `cd ../nextjs && npm install`
 5. Ensure Terraform is installed and properly configured: [Terraform Installation Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ## Folder Structure

-## Backend
+## ExpressJS
-The `backend/` folder contains the ExpressJS server.
-To start the backend locally:
+The `expressjs/` folder contains the ExpressJS server.
+To start the expressjs locally:
-1. Navigate to the backend folder: `cd backend`
+1. Navigate to the expressjs folder: `cd expressjs`
 2. Run: `npm run dev`

-## Frontend
+## NextJS
-The `frontend/` folder contains the Next.js website.
-To start the frontend locally:
+The `nextjs/` folder contains the Next.js website.
+To start the nextjs locally:
-1. Navigate to the frontend folder: `cd frontend`
+1. Navigate to the nextjs folder: `cd nextjs`
 2. Run: `npm run dev`

 ## Terraform